Skip to content

 Integrating Your App

-Parako.ID is a standards-compliant OIDC/OAuth2 provider.
-Any client library that supports OpenID Connect works out of the box.
-You do not need a Parako.ID-specific SDK.
+Parako.ID is a standards-compliant OIDC / OAuth 2.0 provider.
+Any client library that supports OpenID Connect works out of the box; there is no Parako.ID-specific SDK.

 Server-rendered applications (Express, Django, Rails, Laravel, Next.js) that can securely store a client secret.